krikaa/kappV2/README.md

 Continuation of development of a smart metal locker module, openable with an ISIC card or through a web application.

-Continuation by:

-TalTech Computers and Systems project 2024 \
+Continuation by (TalTech Computers and Systems project 2024):
-Authors:

 * Kristjan Kaal
 * Daniel Erg
 * Hendrik Haabu

-Original 2023 project by:

-TalTech Computers and Systems project 2023 \
+[Original 2023 project](https://github.com/siimtishler/kapp) by (TalTech Computers and Systems project 2023):
-Authors:

 * Markus Visnapuu
 * Rannar Randmäe
 * Siim Tišler
 * Markus Veersoo

-Original project can be found [here](https://github.com/siimtishler/kapp)

 ## Full documentation (in Estonian)